-All nodes that can be added to a cluster are part of the pool, but not all nodes in the pool must be part of the cluster.
-There is only one pool.
+The pool is the set of nodes from which a particular cluster may be formed.
+Only one cluster may be configured from a given pool, and it need not contain all of the available nodes.
 (Other pools may exist, but each is disjoint from the other.
 They share no node or cluster definitions.)